binipringle/intro-to-dh/documentation.md

 $ bundle install
 ~~~

 Done!
-To see if DH in Prison is working properly, tell Jekyll to serve by typing
+To see if Intro to DH is working properly, tell Jekyll to serve by typing

 ~~~ bash
 $ jekyll serve